 willing, I hope to answer all of this -- or at least present a cogent and

-logical approach to the Jewish view on all the above.
+logical approach of the Jewish view on all the above.
 But I've begun to

-an audience as wise and understanding as Pirkei Avos subscribers).
+audience as wise and insightful as Pirkei Avos subscribers).
 Please hang in